MisalPaav/TYMaterials/docs/ST/ST-CAE-2-Question-Bank.md

 By following this test plan, we ensure that each unit of the examination system is thoroughly tested, leading to a more robust and reliable software product.

-### 6. **Acceptance Testing and Its Stages:**
+### 6. **Explain Acceptance Testing and Its Stages in Detail.**

 Acceptance testing is the final phase of software testing, where the software is evaluated to determine whether it meets the acceptance criteria and is ready for deployment.
 It ensures that the software satisfies the requirements and expectations of the stakeholders, including end-users.
 Acceptance testing typically involves the following stages:

-- a. **Requirements Analysis**: In this stage, the acceptance criteria are defined based on the requirements specified by the stakeholders.
+- **Requirements Analysis**: In this stage, the acceptance criteria are defined based on the requirements specified by the stakeholders.
 This giincludes functional, non-functional, and usability requirements.

-- b. **Test Planning**: Test planning involves defining the overall approach for acceptance testing, including the scope, objectives, resources, and timelines.
+- **Test Planning**: Test planning involves defining the overall approach for acceptance testing, including the scope, objectives, resources, and timelines.
 Test plans are created based on the acceptance criteria and requirements.

-- c. **Test Case Design**: Test cases are designed to validate the software against the acceptance criteria.
+- **Test Case Design**: Test cases are designed to validate the software against the acceptance criteria.
 Test cases cover various scenarios, including typical user interactions, edge cases, and error conditions.

-- d. **Test Execution**: During this stage, the test cases are executed to evaluate the software's compliance with the acceptance criteria.
+- **Test Execution**: During this stage, the test cases are executed to evaluate the software's compliance with the acceptance criteria.
 Test results are recorded, and any deviations from expected behavior are documented.

-- e. **Defect Management**: If any defects are identified during testing, they are logged, prioritized, and addressed by the development team.
+- **Defect Management**: If any defects are identified during testing, they are logged, prioritized, and addressed by the development team.
 Defects may go through multiple cycles of retesting until they are resolved satisfactorily.

-- f. **Acceptance Decision**: Based on the test results and defect status, stakeholders make a decision on whether to accept or reject the software.
+- **Acceptance Decision**: Based on the test results and defect status, stakeholders make a decision on whether to accept or reject the software.
 Acceptance may be conditional, requiring certain defects to be fixed before acceptance.

-### 7. **Different Levels of Testing in OOP System with Diagram:**
+### 7. **What are the Different Levels of Testing in OOP System with Diagram.**

 In an Object-Oriented Programming (OOP) system, testing can be categorized into various levels, including unit testing, integration testing, system testing, and acceptance testing.
 Here's a diagram illustrating these levels: